-If ‘Move to Trash’ is selected in the Bulk Actions drop-down menu, your posts will be moved to the Trash (2).
-To restore your posts, click ’Undo’ (1) immediately after sending items to the trash …
+If ‘Move to Trash’ is selected in the Bulk Actions drop menu, your posts will be moved to the Trash (2).
+Posts can be restored by clicking ’Undo’ (1) immediately after being sent to the trash …

 (Posts screen – Trash options)

-To permanently erase the posts, click on ’Trash’ …
+To permanently delete the posts, click on ’Trash’ …

 (Posts area – Trash link)

 The Table of Posts displays the contents of your Trash.
-Select the post(s) you would like to permanently delete by ticking the checkboxes next to their post title, then go to the Bulk Actions drop menu and select either ‘Restore’ to return your posts to the Table of Posts, or ‘Delete Permanently’ to permanently delete the posts you’ve selected …
+Select the post(s) you would like to delete permanently by ticking the check boxes next to their post title, then go to the Bulk Actions drop-down menu and select either the ‘Restore’ option to restore your posts, or ‘Delete Permanently’ to permanently delete the posts you’ve selected …

 You can also erase all posts by clicking on ‘Empty Trash’ …

-If you select ‘Restore’ from the Bulk Actions drop-down menu, your posts will be restored to the Table of Posts from the Trash …
+If you select ‘Restore’ from the Bulk Actions drop-down menu, your posts will be returned to the active list of posts from the Trash …

-If you select ‘Delete Permanently’ from the Bulk Actions drop menu, your posts will be permanently removed …
+If you choose ‘Delete Permanently’ from the Bulk Actions dropdown menu, your posts will be permanently erased …

-Editing And Deleting Posts In WordPress – Tips
+Editing And Deleting WordPress Posts – Additional Info

 (WordPress Dashboard > ‘At a Glance’ > ‘Posts’)

-Tip #2: You can set the number of posts to display in your Posts area by clicking the ‘Screen Options’ tab at the top of your screen …
+Tip #2: Set the number of posts to display in the Posts panel by clicking on the ‘Screen Options’ tab on the top right-hand corner of your screen …

-Enter the number of posts you want to display in the ‘Pagination’ > ‘Number of items per page’ field and click the ‘Apply’ button …
+Enter the number of posts you would like to display in the ‘Pagination’ > ‘Number of items per page’ field and click the ‘Apply’ button …

-(Screen Options tab – Set the number of posts to display)
+(Screen Options – Number of posts to display)

-Depending on the number of posts you have set, pagination may or may not show …
+Depending on how many posts you have set, pagination may or may not show …

-Tip #3: The Screen Options area allows you to display/hide selected columns in the Table of Posts …
+Tip #3: The Screen Options panel also allows you to display/hide column information in your Table of Posts …

-For example, the screenshot below shows the Table of Posts with all column options deselected …
+For example, here is the Table of Posts with all columns disabled …

-You can also hide/display options in the Post editor area when editing single posts …
+You can also enable/disable various options in the Post editor area when editing individual posts …